decentrawise/graphene/README.md

 ### Using Command-Line Wallet

-Stay on `graphene/build` directory before you run the below `cli_wallet` command
+Stay on `graphene/build` directory before you run the below `wallet` command

-    ./programs/cli_wallet/cli_wallet
+    ./programs/wallet/wallet

-**IMPORTANT:** The `cli_wallet` or API interfaces to the node wouldn't be fully functional unless the node is fully synchronized with the blockchain.
-The `cli_wallet` command `info` will show result `head_block_age` which will tell you how far you are from the live current block of the blockchain.
+**IMPORTANT:** The `wallet` or API interfaces to the node wouldn't be fully functional unless the node is fully synchronized with the blockchain.
+The `wallet` command `info` will show result `head_block_age` which will tell you how far you are from the live current block of the blockchain.

 To check your current block: